jonnor/ESC-CNN-microcontroller/presentation/presentation.md

 For each fold of each model

-- Select best model based on validation accuracy
+1. Select best model based on validation accuracy
-- Calculate accuracy on test set
+2. Calculate accuracy on test set
-- Calculated accuracy for foreground,background

 For each model